My PROVEN Tips to Grow Natural Hair Fast & Healthy – 4C African Hair

-What influences Afro hair growth and hair loss is the health of the hair follicle.
+I have also come to understand over the years, that what influences natural Afro hair growth and hair loss is the health of the hair follicle.
 Hair follicles need nutrients to grow strong, healthy hair strands.
 When the body doesn’t get enough nutrients, non-essential parts like hair and nails are the first parts of the body to be affected.
-It is therefore important to get a healthy, balanced diet or take a hair growth supplement to grow natural African and black hair types.
+It is, therefore, important to get a healthy, balanced diet or take a hair growth supplement to grow natural African and black hair types.

 Below are a few tips on how to grow natural 4C Black African hair fast and healthy and tips to keep natural Afro hair healthy.
 I have also included my daily hair care routine for those who have been asking and how to make the best natural hair products for 4C hair.